 How do we know we own nothing?
 Because when our body dies, everything we once thought we owned is taken away from us: Poof - it is gone in a flash.

 Does ownership require control?A person who cannot control something is not the owner of that something.

 And because we lose everything we thought we owned in the physical world, we cannot claim ownership over it.

 Thus the things that we are given in this physical world are on loan to us.
-We may be allowed to use them for awhile, but we cannot control them.
-They will be taken from us at some point so we much admit that we don't own them because we cannot control them.
+We may be allowed to use them for a while, but we cannot control them.
+They will be taken from us at some point so we must admit that we don't own them because we cannot control them.

-But this is besides the point, because Jesus is not speaking of material things here.
-He is using the concept of talents as symbolizes a greater gift - exchanging a loving relationship with the Supreme Being.
+Jesus is not speaking of material things here.
+He is using the concept of talents to symbolize a greater gift - exchanging a loving relationship with the Supreme Being.

-The reason this is important is because Jesus is not concerned with the physical body and the temporary names and forms of this world.
+The reason this is important is that Jesus is not concerned with the physical body and the temporary names and forms of this world.
 This is confirmed by statements such as:

-Each of us is given the opportunity to re-develop our personal relationship with God at some point during our lives.
+Do we each have an equal opportunity to love God?Jesus' parable tells us that each of us has the opportunity to redevelop our personal relationship with God at some point during our lives.
 Those who do not utilize and develop this relationship are being compared to the servant who buried his talent in the ground.
 This is interesting, as those who refuse to develop their relationship with God are in fact, burying that opportunity so not only will they not use it, but neither can anyone else.